Cliveo/Cliveo.github.io/_posts/2024-11-22-power-platform-plugin-package-managed-identity.markdown

 I had to download that certificate & install it in Trusted Root Certificate Authority (this is for `nuget sign` to work below)

+This is to prevent getting the error:

+`NU3018: UntrustedRoot: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider.`

-Find it in Personal certificates, export, follow the wizard to the end using default options.
+Find the certificate in Personal certificates, export, follow the wizard to the end using default options.

 ![here](/assets/plugin-package/1.png)